-Yasuhiko Genku Kimura studies and teaches Authentic Thinking, and the path between such action and effective action.
+Yasuhiko Genku Kimura studies and teaches Authentic Thinking, and the path from thought to effective action.

 Here are two questions of interest to the Explorers Foundation.

 First: how do individuals make contact with, discover, and remember, what they love, and how do they form purposes and begin ventures arising from that knowledge?
 In a simple image, how do our feet find personal ground and walk on it?
 In thinking about this, Yasuhiko Genku Kimura's work is helpful.

 Second: Having fallen in love with patterns of treasured things and processes, and having learned that we rejoice in being among others who have done the same, how do we find and develop a system of law and government that can serve us well?
 In thinking about this, F. A. Hayek's work is helpful.

 In 1960 F. A. Hayek dedicated The Constitution of Liberty: "To the unknown civilization that is growing in America".